seokhoonlee/glints/Task 3/README.md

 For the candidate that has not been chosen by the job, I will set his job preference to this next favored job.
 If that next favoured job has not been added to the set, I will add to the set. [line 98-108]

-This allows us to greedily maximize the relevancy of the pairing that assures there will be no job or candidate match which would BOTH be mor relevant to each other for any other pair.
+This allows us to greedily maximize the relevancy of the pairing that assures there will be no job or candidate match which would BOTH be more relevant to each other for any other pair.

 ## Explanation of differences in the answer